Philosophy, passion, and purpose converge with a host of new and emerging technologies to offer a glimpse of tomorrow’s car today

 Bill: It’s about demonstrating metaphorically the relationship between the human and the car.
 As you enter the vehicle, the center console “grows” out of the floor surface.
 We call that the hand—it’s the initial interaction point you have with Yui.
 You put your hand over it and the surface grows and reaches up and you touch it and it touches you as well, via a novel haptics system.
 At that moment, you sense its “life force.”
 The light it emits shoots up to the instrument panel, wakes it up, the head-up display activates, and the car comes to life.
 It’s not unlike meeting a person and shaking hands; there’s an interaction and moment of recognition that occurs.
 That’s the idea we’re trying to convey with Yui.

 Ian: You’ll also notice the white ceramic appearance to everything inside the car.
-There’s also a heavy use of a pattern that is meant to convey this sense of technology and movement that spills out toward the edges.
+There’s also a heavy use of a pattern that is meant to convey this sense of technology with movement that spills out toward the edges.
 And by using gold in the pattern with the white ceramic, you get this nice interplay between futuristic and ancient materials.
 We didn’t want the typical chrome or aluminum or anything cold and sterile.
 The combination of the gold and the white ceramic conveys that sense of human craft.
 It looks like a human hand made the car.
 It looks like a piece of ceramic sculpture.

 I can see that this same philosophy carried forward to the exterior.